twota/terms-of-service-and-privacy-policy/README.md

 ▪ 3rd Offense: Permanent ban.

-We reserve the right to enforce this policy at its discretion, based on user reports.
+We reserve the right to enforce this policy at our discretion, based on user reports.
 By using the “Twota”, you agree to engage with your active matches respectfully and refrain from ghosting.

 6. Content